jimasp/behave-vsc/CONTRIBUTING.md

 	12. go to a feature file, click "go to step defintion" and check at least some of them work
 	13. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file
 	14. use git to undo any changes created in these manual tests
-	15. fire up the multi-root workspace and add/remove a workspace folder and check there are no errors and tests run as expected before/after.
+	15. Start "Debug Extension - Workspace MultiRoot" and add/remove a workspace folder and check there are no errors, and that tests run as expected before/after the add/remove.